 TIP You can also open drawings while browsing files on your computer using programs that came with your operating system, such as Windows File Explorer or My Computer.
-Simply double click the file to open it in ZWCAD.
+Just double click the file to get it open in ZWCAD.
 Easily find the drawing you want by viewing thumbnail images of the drawing files as you browse them.

 TIP To quickly open a drawing file that you recently used, choose File > <file name>.
-The program tracks the last four drawings.
+The File menu tracks the latest four drawings by default.